marioZYN/Software-Engineering-2/RASD/RASD.md

 **Entry condition**:The user does not park the car in the power grid station or does not plug the car into the power grid.
 **Flow of events**:

-* The user parks the car in the station without power grid or leaves the car without charging.
+* The user does not park the car in the station or leaves the car without charging.
-* The maintainer sent the message to the system for asking authotity.
+* The maintainer sent the message to the system for asking authority.
 * The system unlocks the corresponding car.
-* The maintainer restart the car.
+* The maintainer restarts the car.
 * The maintainer plugs the power grid into the car.
 * The maintainer exits the car.
 * The system locks the car.